Network Automation Script Integration Engine - rConfig V8

 - Script exits with status code (0 = success, non-zero = failure)

-Stage 3: Output Processing
+Stage 4: Output Processing

-rConfig captures script execution results:
+For successful script executions, rConfig captures results:

 - Stdout captured as “configuration” content